Risks and Opportunities for New York

-- Emission reduction choices include energy-efficient products, building weatherization and renewable energy generation lower New York's greenhouse gas emissions while creating thousands of new jobs.
+Emission reduction choices include energy-efficient products, building weatherization and renewable energy generation.
+All these choices lower New York's greenhouse gas emissions while creating jobs and boosting economic vitality.

-- Climate resilience choices mean adapting built and natural environments to withstand new conditions and recover from extreme events.
-The economic activity this adaptation generates helps to balance climate-related costs.
+Climate resilience choices mean adapting built and natural environments to withstand new conditions and recover from extreme events.
+The economic activity this adaptation generates helps to balance some climate-related costs.